 • Pass Rusher: Seattle’s pass-rush unit was effective this year, but most of the key players are over the age of 30, necessitating a youth movement in the defensive front.
 There’s a long list of fringe first-round prospects, including Miami’s Akheem Mesidor, Clemson’s T.J.
 Parker, and Missouri’s Zion Young

-• Wide Receiver: Seattle has three receivers under contract, so depth is certain to be added this offseason.
-There’s no need to force a selection in the first round, but if Seattle sees the right complementary piece to Jaxon Smith-Njigba on the board, a receiver could be justified.
+• Wide Receiver: Seattle's receiving corps will return, so there’s no need to force a selection in the first round.
+But if Seattle sees the right complementary piece to Jaxon Smith-Njigba on the board, a receiver could be justified.
 Washington’s Denzel Boston is an intriguing option who roughly fits into the DK Metcalf mold.

 Who Calls the Shots in Seahawks Draft Room?